vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 event is processed in some way prior to encoding.

 [`encode_input`][encoder_encode_input] serializes the event to a String and writes these bytes.
-The function also creates a [`GroupedCountByteSize`][grouped_count_byte_size] object.
-This object tracks the size of the event that is sent by the sink.
-This object can also track the size by the source and service that originated the event if Vector has been configured to do so.
+The function also creates a [`GroupedCountByteSize`] [grouped_count_byte_size] object.
+This object tracks the size of the event that is sent by the sink, optionally grouped by the source and  service that originated the event if Vector has been configured to do so.
 It is necessary to calculate the sizes in this function since the encode function sometimes drops fields from the event prior to encoding.
 We need the size to be calculated after these fields have been dropped.

 ```rust
     fn encode_input(